jnnfrphm/grade-calculator-web/README.md

 this is the motivation for my grade calculator. most assignments are reported back as a fraction. (number of points earned/number of points possible) as a result this web page takes grades as a fraction and weights as a decimal to calculate a user's grade

+tldr: i didn't want to have to go through the lengthy process of manually typing each assignment into a calculator and RapidTables doesn't accept fractional inputs so i wrote this simple web app to calculate my grade

 ### further development
 currently this version only calculates a user's current grade. future versions hope to include features that calcuate a user's needed grade to obtain a desired grade